 Beverley credits the “Owls” for a good part of her success in attracting performers.
 As Beverley says, “It is not possible for us to attract fine performers if we cannot afford to pay them fairly.
 That means we need much more than the ticket price that our audience is asked to pay.”

 Beverley also credits Waterside’s success to the amazing number of musically knowledgeable people on Amherst Island.
-Eric Friesen, formerly of CBC, has encouraged artists to perform at Waterside.
-Others open their homes to the visiting artists for the very important after-concert supper!
+Many open their homes to the visiting artists for the very important after-concert supper!